MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cosmosdb-plugin.md

 ::: zone pivot="azuredataexplorer"

 The `cosmosdb_sql_request` plugin sends a SQL query to a Cosmos DB SQL network endpoint and returns the results of the query.
-This plugin is primarily designed for querying small datasets, for example, enriching data with reference data stored in [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/).
+This plugin is designed for querying small datasets.
+For example, use the  `cosmosdb_sql_request` plugin to enrich data with reference data stored in [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/).

 ## Syntax